 Chamomile flowers have a small daisy-like appearance and a mild, apple-like flavor.
 Both the leaves and flowers are edible, but differ in taste.
 They can be eaten raw or in dried form.
 While the stem of the flower is edible, it is not palatable.

-Chamomile Honey and Whiskey Cocktail
+Try this Chamomile Honey and Whiskey Cocktail.

 Marylou Feehan